Having Trouble Dealing With the Pandemic? It’s Okay to Laugh

 “Familiar and funny, favorite old shows and movies can take the edge off of a bad day,” she says.
 “They can serve as comic ‘comfort food’ that can enhance wellbeing, if only temporarily.”

 On one hand, making light of a stressful situation can be a coping mechanism, says Cherry, and can help people find humor in shared experiences.
-That may be what has caused memes and jokes about some of the more lighthearted parts of this pandemic—hoarding toilet paper, being stuck at home and struggling to learn videoconferencing technology, for example—to be so widely shared online.
+That may be what caused memes and jokes about some of the more lighthearted parts of this pandemic—hoarding toilet paper, being stuck at home, and struggling to learn videoconferencing technology, for example—to be so widely shared online.

 In contrast, jokes that are seen as aloof or insensitive (or both) likely won't land so well.
-Talk show host Ellen DeGeneres took down a video in which she compared being quarantined at her home to being in jail after online commenters pointed out that (a) DeGeneres lives in a huge house, and (b) people are literally dying in prison due to the COVID-19 outbreak.
+Talk show host Ellen DeGeneres took down a video in which she compared being quarantined at her home to being in jail after online commenters pointed out that (a) DeGeneres lives in a huge house, and (b) people were literally dying in prison due to the COVID-19 outbreak.

 Your audience matters, too